gregfullard/ArgillaDemo/README.md

-# DevOpsDemo
+# Argilla Demo
+A demonstration project to show the various components of the Argilla Framework working together.
-A demonstration project to put together a DevOps pipeline that is useful for large audience presentations.
+The demonstrations is designed to be useful for large audience presentations.

+For full details of the Argilla Framework please refer to the Argilla Repository

 Components in the stack:
 * GitLab SCM Server